Meaning in Suffering

 With suffering comes change.

-My friend Tom Baeli, a Tai Chi master and I recently discussed whether there is meaning in suffering.
-We exchanged ideas about the words of the ancient Chinese Master, Mencius: "When great responsibility is about to befall one, life appears to confound all undertakings.
+Meng tzu wrote: "When great responsibility is about to befall one, life appears to confound all undertakings.
 Thereby it stimulates the mind, toughens the nature and improves all deficiencies."
+The path gets more difficult because we are being called to a higher order.

 Limitations are nature's breeding ground to develop its strengths.